 Shop around for a lender

 It's always a good idea to talk to a few different lenders about getting your mortgage.
 Sure, it might be easier to go directly to the institution where you already bank, but shopping around will give you some negotiating power and help ensure you get the lowest mortgage rate possible.
-Be sure you took some time to look at average rates for your area, checked your credit report, and make sure to eliminate as much debt as possible before you
+Be sure you took some time to look at average rates for your area, checked your credit report, and eliminated as much debt as possible before you finally choose a lender.

 Don't make any financial changes